How to make money from your old clothes

 Apps for selling clothes

-Apps for selling clothes have become hugely popular because they’re so easy to use.
+Apps for selling clothes have become hugely popular because they’re so easy to use, and they’re especially good for mass market brands.

 Vinted* is a great example.

-There are no selling fees on the platform; the buyer pays for this and shipping.
+There are no selling fees on the platform; the buyer pays for this plus shipping fees.

 I’ve listed a bunch of stuff, and I’m constantly surprised by what gets sold.